Plastics Coach 002 was originally published on September 22nd, 2020.

 Analysis

-In the accompanying 11 min. video featuring Dr. Ahsen Hussain, assistant professor at Dalhousie University in Nova Scotia, we will:
+In the accompanying 10 min. video featuring Dr. Ahsen Hussain, assistant professor at Dalhousie University in Nova Scotia, we will review:

 Plastics Coach #1 Analysis